The LearnClash SRS Retention Curve: 3 Stages [2026]

 Does the retention curve hold across difficulty levels?

-The curve shape holds, but the height drops.
-Easy LearnClash questions pass the 7-day check at ~82%, medium at ~56%, hard at ~31%.
-Hard-difficulty retention compresses across re-encounters because the questions sit at the recall boundary, which is where the testing effect does its strongest work.
+The curve shape holds, but the height drops with difficulty.
+Easy questions clear the 7-day check far more often than hard ones, because hard LearnClash questions sit at the recall boundary by design.
+That is where the testing effect does its strongest work: retrieval that just barely succeeds is what builds durable memory.